-Another circumstance to assess ethical justification behind medical decision-making comes from the perspective of disaster triage (Wagner, 2015).
-While it is self-evidence that medical resources are definitionally limited, this is taken to an extreme degree during emergency service disaster triage situations.
-In these circumstances, individual professionals are forced to make life or death decisions, wherein patients that are critically injured with minimal chance of survival (e.g. major blood loss, severe 3rd degree burns, dismemberment, etc.) are not provided limited resources (e.g. supplementary blood, oxygen, electrostimulation devices, etc.) due to their categorization as ‘dead or dying’ and instead given comfort care.
-Refusal to provide medical care to those that are ‘too far gone’ is extremely ethically challenging for many healthcare providers, as it falls strongly counter to the day-to-day ethical principles generally put forth in hospitals otherwise.
-Indeed, in an ordinary emergency department, critically ill patients are taken care of before those in less need, and generally as much as possible is done to try to save those people.
-This falls neatly in line with the deontological ethical belief that medical professionals should try their best to serve their patients.
+Medical triage during a disaster is another application of general moral reasoning to medical decision making (Wagner, 2015).
+While it is self-evident that medical resources are definitionally limited, this is taken to an extreme degree during emergency service disaster triage situations.
+In these circumstances, individual professionals are forced to make life or death decisions, critical patients (e.g. major blood loss, severe 3rd degree burns, dismemberment, etc.) are given comfort care over life prolonging treatment so that resources that are limited (e.g. supplementary blood, oxygen, electrostimulation devices, etc.) are reserved for those with a greater chance of survival.
+Refusal to provide medical care to those that are critically injured with minimal chance of survival is extremely ethically challenging for many healthcare providers.
+In a typical hospital setting, critically ill patients are given priority and physicians do not restrict access to medical resources.
+This is consistent with the deontological ethical belief that medical professionals should try to save the life of each patient.
 In the extreme case of disaster triage however, utilitarian ethical theory wins out in practice.

-It is important to note that deontological and utilitarian ethical assessment may not be the pertinent concept affecting moral decision making about various topics, including UHC.
-In fact, Jones and colleagues (1991) argue that in many cases, individual judgement can defer the decision making instead to social consensus.
-In Jones’ integrated model, social consensus is defined as the “degree of social agreement that a proposed act is evil or good”.
+An additional factor that is thought to affect ethical perception and decision making both for UHC and more broadly, is the impact of social consensus.
+Jones’ and colleagues defines social consensus as the “degree of social agreement that a proposed act is evil or good” (Jones 1991).
 In circumstances where social consensus is high, clear and shared understanding of what is ethical becomes rather apparent.
-Even if the individual does not ‘intuitively’ agree with the position, if they are unsure about what is right, conforming to the majority opinion is extremely typical (Asch, 1956; Deutsch M, 1955).
+Even if the individual does not ‘intuitively’ agree with the position, conforming to the majority opinion is extremely typical (Asch, 1956; Deutsch M, 1955).
 The personal judgement of ethicality, whether through the lens of deontology or utilitarianism is not needed.
 In situations where social consensus is low, however, individual moral judgement occurs instead.

-While social consensus can indeed be shown to influence assessments of issues in many cases (Kobayashi, 2018; Goldberg, 2019) involving contemporary topics (climate change, nuclear power, etc.), individuals with strong moral conviction are ‘inoculated’ from peer and even authority influence (Skitka, 2015).
-Indeed, while in general people desire to conform to majority opinion in most cases, those with high moral conviction desire increased psychological distance from those they disagree with (Skitka, 2005; Kidder, 2015).
+Interestingly, while social consensus can influence ethical perception of issues, individuals with strong moral conviction are ‘inoculated’ from peer and even authority influence (Kobayashi, 2018; Goldberg, 2019; Skitka, 2015).
+People desire to conform to majority opinion in most cases, but those with high moral conviction desire increased psychological distance from those they disagree with (Skitka, 2005; Kidder, 2015).
 This increased psychological distance manifests itself in strong peer independence when considering willingness to change.
 Additionally, in cases of authority influence (expert, or scientific authority), there is a general deference to the rule of law or expertise.
-When high moral conviction clashes with authority, however, even if that authority is generally considered legitimate, the acceptance of that authority depends on whether or not the decision laid down is consistent with the individuals own preferred moral conclusions.
-We see significant evidence of this in the context of the U.S. conflict over federal and state legality of abortion procedures; The supreme court (generally considered a legitimate authority) laid down a ruling that conflicts with the moral leanings of a significant portion of Americans, resulting in an ideological split in Americans perceiving that authority as continuing to be legitimate (Bauman, 2009; Gibson, 2023).
+However, when high moral conviction clashes with authority, even if that authority is generally considered legitimate, the acceptance of that authority depends on whether or not the decision laid down is consistent with the individuals’ own preferred moral conclusions.
+We see significant evidence of this in the context of the U.S. conflict over federal and state legality of abortion procedures; the U.S. Supreme Court (generally considered a legitimate authority) laid down a ruling that conflicts with the moral leanings of a significant portion of Americans, resulting in an ideological split in Americans perceiving that authority as continuing to be legitimate (Bauman, 2009; Gibson, 2023).